dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 including Linux.

-The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the initial configuration manually.
+The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the initial configuration yourself.

 Provisioning a guest operating system may also be a bit overwhelming for some people.

-Normally developers are not interested in wasting their time configuring their environment, but instead they want to get their development environment up and running as fast as possible so they could start working on the project.
+Normally developers are not interested in wasting their time configuring the environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on the project.

 So this option may not work for all.

 The other option is to use VirtualBox in combination with Vagrant.

-Some of you probably already are using it but are probably provisioning the guest operating system natively with tools that their Drupal project may need.
+Some of you here may already be using Vagrant, but are probably provisioning the guest operating system

+ natively with services and tools that their Drupal project needs.

-This is a well known and working toolset to get your development environments up and running but since this presentation is mostly about Docker you can take a step further and provision your guest operating system managing Docker by Vagrant.
+This is a well known and working toolset to get your development environments up and running but since this presentation is mostly about Docker you can take a step further and provision your guest operating system and manage Docker on it with Vagrant.

+If you are already faimiliar with

 At the beginning Docker used Linux Containers more widely known as LXC as the default execution environment for the backend.